101100/lsm303-rx/README.md

 ## Available streams

-- `streamHeadings(interval)`: Produces a stream of headings in degrees from North.
-  This uses the compass and magnometer to allow it to compensate for tilting.
+- `streamHeadings(interval, forwardVector)`: Produces a stream of headings in degrees from North.
+This uses the compass and accelerometer to allow it to compensate for tilting.
-  This also assumes that the heading is defined by the positive Y axis.
+  - `interval`: (*optional*) the polling interval in milliseconds for the sensor stream.
+The default value is 100 ms.
+  - `forwardVector` (*optional*) the normalized vector that represents "forward" on the module.
+The default is the value for the Adafruit breakout board, which is `{ x: 1, y: 0, z: 0 }`.
 - `streamAccelerometer(interval)`: Produces a stream of 3D accelerometer data.
+  - `interval`: (*optional*) the polling interval in milliseconds for the sensor stream.
+The default value is 100 ms.
 - `streamMagnometer(interval, rawData)`: Produces a stream of 3D magnometer data.
-  The raw values from the sensor are returned if `rawData` is truthy.

-For each of these functions, `interval` can be optionally given to determine polling interval for the sensor stream.
-The interval is in milliseconds and defaults to 100 ms.
+  - `interval`: (*optional*) the polling interval in milliseconds for the sensor stream.
+The default value is 100 ms.
+  - `rawData`: (*optional*) if truthy, then the raw magnometer data is returned instead of the values in Gauss.
+The default value is `false`.

 ## Acknowledgements